Inter Shibuya – La Mafia: Singles

 The album spawned five singles, one released in 2020, "Chimbita" featuring Colombian producer Sky Rompiendo on December 11, and the other four in 2021, "14 de Febrero" on February 12, "Purrito Apa" on April 2, "Fumeteo" on June 10 and "Tengo Fe" on July 23.
 The special edition of the album was promoted with four singles, all of them released through 2021, "Vacaxiones" on October 29, "Monastery" featuring Ryan Castro on November 12, "Fumeteo (Remix)" featuring Mora and Eladio Carrión on November 26 and "Friki" featuring Karol G on December 10.

-Despite "Friki" being the only single to chart in an American chart, peaking at number 34 at the Hot Latin Songs chart, all singles expect "14 de Febrero", "Monastery" and the remix of "Fumeteo" received certifications in United States, platinum for "Vacaxiones", "Fumeteo", "Chimbita" and "Friki", and gold for "Tengo Fe" and "Purrito Apa", the songs "Amor de Mi Vida" and "Si Tú Supieras" were also certified in the country, gold for the former and platinum for the latter.
+Despite "Friki" being the only single to chart in an American chart, peaking at number 34 at the Hot Latin Songs chart, all singles with the exception of "14 de Febrero", "Monastery" and the remix of "Fumeteo" received certifications in United States, platinum for "Vacaxiones", "Fumeteo", "Chimbita" and "Friki", and gold for "Tengo Fe" and "Purrito Apa", the songs "Amor de Mi Vida" and "Si Tú Supieras" were also certified in the country, gold for the former and platinum for the latter.
 Additionally, three of the singles were certified in Mexico in 2022, platinum for "Monastery" and "Friki", and gold for "Chimbita".

 Following the release of Inter Shibuya – La Mafia, all of its tracks appeared on the Top 200 most streamed songs in Spotify Colombia while the album appeared at the fifth position in the Top 10 Global Album Debuts of Spotify.